mdn/content/files/en-us/web/css/filter_effects/using_filter_effects/index.md

 ## Filter functions

-An almost endless array of effects can be defined using SVG filters and applied via the `url()` reference.
-The CSS filter effects module provides 10 [`<filter-function>`](/en-US/docs/Web/CSS/filter#functions) functions.
+The CSS filter effects module provides 10 [`<filter-function>`](/en-US/docs/Web/CSS/filter#functions) functions, as well as the ability to define an almost endless array of effects using SVG filters applied via a `url()` reference. .

-The following table lists the these filter functions, along with their value types, the minimum valid value if applicable, the largest value that creates an effect, and the initial value used for [interpolation](/en-US/docs/Glossary/Interpolation).
+The following table lists the 10 filter functions, along with their value types, the minimum valid value if applicable, the largest value that creates an effect, and the initial value used for [interpolation](/en-US/docs/Glossary/Interpolation).

 | Filter function                                             | Parameter type                                                      | Min value | Max effect | Interpolation value   | Default value (no effect)                   |
 | ----------------------------------------------------------- | ------------------------------------------------------------------- | ----------- | ---------- | -------------------- | ------------------------------------- |